mousepawmedia/devdocs/network/source/guides/staff.rst

 =======================================

-You **must** have Linux, ideally an Ubuntu-based distro (version 18.04 or later), installed directly on your computer.
-See :doc:`/setup_linux/install`.
+You **must** have Linux, ideally an Ubuntu-based distro (version 18.04 or later), installed on your computer.
+See :doc:`/setup_linux/install` for instructions on installing it.
 If you need help, contact Jason C. McDonald.

 Although we work on Linux, you may access the Staff Network via Windows, Mac, iOS (Apple) mobile devices, Android mobile devices, or BSD-based operating